How to make staff recruitment a team activity8 min read

 - Most importantly, communicate, and have fun!

-Transparency and rewarded positive behavior will go a long way in getting your team on board with collaborative hiring.
+Transparency and rewarding positive behavior will go a long way in getting your team on board with collaborative hiring.
 Subsequently, this will boost the chances that top talent will want to join your company!
 When they see how well you work together when hiring them, they’ll be more likely to want to be a part of your team.
 Let’s make it happen – together.